 Ducks are omnivorous birds and constant foragers, always looking for their next bite.
 But do ducks have teeth to chew the different nuts, seeds, insects, grains, fruits, mollusks and other foods they eat?
 Understanding the different parts of a duck's bill and how each structure helps these birds eat is important, so birders know why ducks eat the way they do.

 Ducks don't have teeth the same way other animals—tigers, wolves, sharks, cows, pigs, or even humans—have teeth to break up and chew food extensively.
-Ducks do have several different adaptations and specialized bill structures that help them manipulate their food and eat more easily:
+Ducks do, however, have several different adaptations and specialized bill structures that help them manipulate their food and eat more easily:

 - Lamellae: The lamellae are thin, comb- or fringe-like structures on the sides of a duck's bill.
 They're just inside the edge of the bill and can look like serrated teeth.
 These structures are slightly pliable and are used for filtering or straining food from mud or water.
 Most dabbling ducks have at least some lamellae, but the length, number, and spacing of the fringe are different for different species.
 The lamellae are not usually visible unless the duck's bill is open or there is some injury or deformity on the side of the bill that exposes the lamellae.
 In addition to ducks, geese, swans, and other waterfowl, flamingos also have prominent lamellae.